 The narcissistic group is held together by a need for external validation.
 This collective can be driven by a narcissistic individual, a core of narcissists or less prevalent due to the relative scarcity of narcissists (1 in a 100) a whole group.
 In the individual scenario, a single person idealises where the group belongs, in contrast this ideological process can also take place at a group level.
 It is surmised that the more actively involved a group member is, the higher the opinion this individual will have of the group.
 An increased affinity towards their tribe is related to personal investment and a feeling of positive contributions connected to their success.

 Personal narcissists will invariably see the group as a defining extension of themselves and will defend it as a form of protection against outsiders and also to strengthen their social standing within the group.
 A further potential adhesive is the charismatic leader creating the follower/leader dynamic.
 All members of the main group are narcissistic, but within this a charismatic leader emerges.
 It’s not uncommon for it to be a ‘grievance studies’ professor either, such as Suzanna Danuta Walters who wrote in the Washington Post, “why can’t we hate men“.
 This group consists of two types of narcissist; the ‘mirror hungry’ narcissist, seeking a constant flow of admiration from the followers and the ‘ideal narcissist’ who obtains comfort from the confidence, charisma and security provided by the leader.
-This is essentially a symbiotic relationship, but can be toxic.
+This is essentially a symbiotic relationship, but it can be toxic.

 Intergroup aggression is a hallmark of group narcissism.
 They are more sensitive to perceived criticism externally, often resulting in the out group being attacked with disproportionate force.
 Again, these are overblown responses, but they are a reaction to a narcissistic injury.
 Below is a good example of what epitomises group narcissism.
 We have a charismatic leader, with her followers, who feels suitably emboldened to yell at a Yale Professor, over an extremely minor event.
 This collective tantrum was ‘initiated’ by Mr & Mrs Christakis (both professors) for suggesting that if students had a problem with a Halloween costume, then maybe they could discuss it with the wearer, rather than expecting the university to adjudicate.
 Below is a shortened video of the fallout in response to these benign ‘grown up’ emails.
 Take note that Yale is supposedly one of top universities in the world.

 You may ask with some validity why I have concentrated most of this piece on linking narcissism with Social Justice Warriors and identity politics.
 There is no doubt that the right wing of politics and capitalism itself is awash with narcissists, history proves this; Hitler, Mussolini and John D Rockefeller to name a few.
 More recently we could easily use the dynamic duo of Benjamin Netanyahu and Donald Trump.
-Of course many CEO’s would have a range of narcissistic traits, some of these people who fit this criteria are; Bill Gates, Steve Jobs and Jeff Bezos to name a few.
+Of course many CEO’s would have a range of narcissistic traits, some of these people who fit this criteria are; Bill Gates, the late Steve Jobs and Jeff Bezos to name a few.
 But they are all relatively obvious, arrogant, overt narcissists.
 However, on the other side of political fence, there are scores of narcissists who go unchecked or are readily dismissed as “silly children” who will eventually mature.
 Unfortunately, they are growing up and changing the rules as they go, while destroying lives all to obtain their narcissistic supply.

 The mainstream media doesn’t write about narcissism and the identarian left, because identity politics is the mainstream.
-There are no critiques of how identarians arrogantly perceive themselves as the gatekeepers of acceptable speech, thought, actions and morality on campus.
+There are no critiques of how identarians arrogantly perceive themselves as the gatekeepers of acceptable speech, thoughts, actions and morality on campus.
 But even more worryingly, this ideology is now spewing out into the real world.
 This, at a time when the left has a damn good counter argument to neoliberalism.
 One that focuses on the human costs of massive economic inequality which includes; sub-standard education, increased crime rates, poorer health outcomes, an elevated prevalence of armed conflict and an acceleration of climate change.
 Frustratingly this strong, coherent message has undoubtedly been diluted by the cult-like, intrusive, puritanical behaviour of the ‘identarian left’, led and populated by a strong narcissistic element.
 Without doubt the ‘real left’ will not reconnect with the people, until we reject and eject the ‘identarian left’.